themisir/themisir.com/content/posts/learn-the-rules-to-break-them.md

 When you see your application CPU graph peaking over 400% utilization and client requests get slowed down, you may start questioning your abstractions you've done.
 A tightly integrated system usually surpasses, well abstracted applications.
 However,  the word "usually" on the previous statement leaves a room for a discussion.
 While the abstraction costs us performance (unless you're using [zero cost abstraction](https://boats.gitlab.io/blog/post/zero-cost-abstractions/) features presented by the language), it makes our lives "easier" by removing certain burdens of writing code like: repeating certain snippets, providing safety, just making code easier to read or understand, providing understand-ability.
 Generally abstractions help us to improve code maintainability.

-I like putting quotes around the words I am going back to refer to, and "easier" is another one of them.
-While abstractions in theory makes our lives easier, easy is by no means an absolute term.
-Instead it's definition is heavily subjective and relative.
-A piece of code you wrote a few hours ago will seem easier to understand in comparison with the snippet below:
+While abstractions in theory makes our lives easier, "easy" by no means is an absolute term.
+Instead it's definition is heavily subjective.
+A piece of code you wrote a few hours ago will seem easier to understand in comparison to the snippet below:

 ```c
 static void ep_unregister_pollwait(struct eventpoll *ep, struct epitem *epi)